£9.75 (adult) 1-2 hours Less than a mile away

 ATTDT is here to make your Friday cool, creative and cultural.
 From fun to fascinating, from free to first-class, find out what to watch, see, discover and explore in Ellesmere Port Town on Friday.
 Beat that #FridayFeeling and feel fantastic.

-We're here for picking out great and often hidden things to do specifically on and open this Friday, which are ready to see and do: things to do in Ellesmere Port Town for anyone feeling curious, creative or cultural.
-Look at the idea above for something to do this Friday, reload the page to get other cool things to do, or change the day to have an amazing time in Ellesmere Port Town all week: here are amazing things to do on Saturday.
+We're here for selecting intriguing and often curious activities specifically on and open this Friday, which are ready to discover: things to do in Ellesmere Port Town for anyone who wants an amazing day.
+Look at the idea above for something to do this Friday, reload the page to get other fantastic things to do, or change the day to have an amazing time in Ellesmere Port Town all week: here are amazing things to do on Saturday.
 Find out more...

 ELLESMERE PORT TOWN